graphtastic/platform/docs/design/tome--graphtastic-platform-docker.md

 #### **3.1 The "Hub and Spoke" Model**

-The architecture separates concerns into three distinct repository types, creating a clear and scalable ecosystem.
+The architecture separates concerns into four distinct repository types, creating a clear and scalable ecosystem.
 This model allows for both the development of standalone, reusable components (Spokes) and the composition of complex, use-case-specific applications (Hubs), all managed by a common set of versioned tools.

 *   **Spokes (`subgraph-*`, `federated-graph-core`):** These are self-contained, runnable, and independently versionable components.
 Each Spoke repository is the single source of truth for a specific business capability or technical function.
 *   **Hubs (`supergraph-*`):** These are lightweight assemblers.
 A Hub repository's sole purpose is to define the composition of a specific supergraph by declaring a list of Spoke dependencies and their versions in a manifest file.
-*   **Tools (`tools-*`):** These are special-purpose, reusable components that provide the orchestration logic for Hubs, ensuring a consistent and updatable management process.
+*   **Tools (`tools-*`):** These are special-purpose, reusable components that provide the orchestration and governance logic for Hubs and Spokes, ensuring a consistent and updatable management process.
+*   **Templates (`template-*`):** These are boilerplate repositories that serve as the starting point for creating new Hubs or Spokes, ensuring they adhere to platform conventions from day one.

 **Figure 3.1: The "Hub and Spoke" Architectural Model**